 - Email marketing

 To be fair, most of these topics are mentioned somewhere in the vast Wealthy Affiliate university, IF you’re willing to do some serious digging.

-But why they’re not covered within the core training material is beyond me.
+But why they’re not covered within the core WA training material is beyond me.

 Almost like it’s been put together like a giant affiliate marketing jigsaw puzzle over the last 15 years.